Part 1, Part 2

 You have a duty of care for your employees.
 However, it makes moral and economical sense to look after your staff - they are the most valuable resource you have!

 Make it your business to ensure that your employees don't suffer from burn-out - there is much that you can do.
+The benefit will be that your staff will want to work for you, have less time off work and they are likely to be more creative and productive.

 Whether you have a member of your team suffering from depression, anxiety, OCD, PTSD or any other mental health problem you're aware of - your best bet is to inform yourself by visiting the National Institute for Mental Health website.